 Section 7 Abstract

 The Byway follows the path of British soldiers on April 19, 1775 during the opening battles of the American Revolution.
-Increased visitation is expected in 2025-the 250th anniversary of those events.
+Increased visitation is expected in 2025-the 250th anniversary celebration of those events.

-The project will advance a central recommendation of the Byway’s Corridor Management Plan to follow context sensitive roadway design guidelines that preserve the intrinsic qualities of the Byway while improving safety and mobility along the roadway. (add exact quote)
+The project advances a central goal of the Byway’s Corridor Management Plan, to follow context sensitive roadway design guidelines that preserve the intrinsic qualities of the Byway and provide access to bicyclists and pedestrians, and improve safety and mobility along the roadway. (add exact quote)

 Safety/Access:

-Evaluate existing speed limits along the Byway using DOT guidelines and context sensitive design principles; identify target speeds and develop appropriate treatments for signage, traffic calming and speed reduction to improve safety, access, resource protection and visitor experience throughout the Byway.

-Identify and develop connections along the Byway to safely and appropriately connect the Byway with adjacent roads and paths.
+Create ADA accessible paths that will connect existing interior trails at the Minute Man National Historical Park to crosswalk and pedestrian improvements that will be built by MassDOT as part of their Route 2A resurfacing project.
+The new paths will complete safe access for pedestrians and bicyclists crossing Route 2A and will connect the two sides of the Park that are separated by Route 2A.

 Resource Protection:

-Improve historic landscape features and views along or adjacent to the Byway including: repair of overgrown/damaged stone walls, replacement of wood fencing and landscape rehabilitation
+Repair overgrown/damaged stone walls, wood fencing and landscape rehabilitation.

 Visitor Experience:

-Increase recognition and appreciation of the Byway by adding interpretive elements, directional signage and distinctive markers a
+Establish signage along the corridor to inform visitors they are traveling along a historic All American Road.
+The Battle Road Byway logo, colors, and suite of signs are developed but not been implemented because of lack of funding.

+Add interpretive elements and distinctive markers to existing historical sites.

-Develop a comprehensive ‘smart phone’ guide to assist visitors in navigating and learning about the Byway’s diverse themes, sites and resources.
+Develop a smart phone guide to assist visitors in navigating and learning about the Byway’s diverse themes, sites, and resources.

-Together, these components will improve safety and accessibility for people of all ages and abilities and for all transportation modes; greatly increase resource protection and more clearly convey to visitors and daily users the importance of the Byway and its evolving meaning.

 Estimated project cost: $600,000